gyawaliaadim/Buy-me-a-chiya/README.md

 GITHUB_SECRET=*Your Github Secret*
 MONGO_URI=mongodb://localhost:PORT
 ```
-In of NEXT_PUBLIC_HOST & NEXT_PUBLIC_API, instead of PORT put the the port you get after you run
+In NEXT_PUBLIC_HOST & NEXT_PUBLIC_API, instead of PORT put the the port you get after you run, see the arrow below
 ```
 $ npm run dev